tbogdala/switchboard/README.md

   combined with [llama-swap](https://github.com/mostlygeek/llama-swap), will allow multiple models to be served.
   It also works with popular cloud API providers such as [openrouter](https://openrouter.ai/).

-* Save slots allow you to save your conversation in the web browser's storage, meaning no file management is required.
+* Save your conversations in the web browser's storage!
+No file management is required.

 * Chatlogs can be imported and exported using JSON.